 The Restoration of the Arboretum

 In 2013 KKL-JNF decided to save the arboretum and undertook its restoration.
-Restoration works included mapping the trees meticulously, treating the trees that were still alive, planting additional species, and installing a computerized irrigation system.
+Restoration works included mapping the trees meticulously, treating the still alive trees, planting additional species, and installing a computerized irrigation system.
 At the foot of each tree species represented in the arboretum, there is now a sign that identifies it.
-The sign has a QR code that can be scanned by a smartphone for additional interesting information.
+The sign has a QR code that a smartphone can scan for additional interesting information.

 Children and youth will also be interested in touring the forest botanical garden.
-They will be able to find out about the tree species through an interactive game with QR codes to scan with smartphones for solving riddles.
+They will find out about the tree species through an interactive game with QR codes to scan with smartphones for solving riddles.

 The Trail

 And now, after the introduction, let’s take a walk at the conservatory.
-Right at the beginning, you will see an audio guide in three languages that will tell you about this place (similar to what we covered so far).
+In the beginning, you will see an audio guide in three languages that will tell you about this place (similar to what we have covered so far).

 Eucalyptus melanophloia

-At the beginning of the trail you will see Eucalyptus melanophloia.
+At the beginning of the path, you will see Eucalyptus melanophloia.

 In the same place, to the right of the trail, is a tree very odd in appearance.
-It is hard to imagine anyone associating the silver-leaved ironbark tree with the eucalyptus species, but you can tell by the leaves, which are silvery.
-The younger leaves are heart shaped, the older ones elliptical like an egg, and their base envelop the stem that holds them.
-Its special appearance makes this type of eucalyptus ornamental.
-In Israel it has been planted in the Jordan Valley and in the Western Negev.
+It is hard to imagine anyone associating the silver-leaved ironbark tree with the eucalyptus species, but you can tell by the silvery leaves.
+The younger leaves are heart-shaped, the older ones elliptical like an egg, and their base envelop the stem that holds them.
+Its special appearance makes this eucalyptus ornamental.
+In Israel, it has been planted in the Jordan Valley and the Western Negev.
 There were 170 species of eucalyptus planted in Ilanot, and about half of them remain.
 They can be seen later on in the tour.
 (There are more than 700 species of eucalyptus trees.)

 I did not know there are so many types of Eucalyptus, and we will see some of them later on.

-I loved the fact that by each tree, you can find its name, origin, and a QR code.
+I loved that you can find the name, origin, and QR code by each tree.

 Interactive game: an enchanted forest game for children and youth played by scanning the QR codes on the signposts all over the arboretum with a smartphone.